wcaleb/rebel-constitution/csa-constitution.md

 (2).
 Each State shall appoint, in such manner as the Legislature thereof may direct, a number of electors equal to the whole number of Senators and Representatives to which the State may be entitled in the Congress;
-but no Senator or Representative or person holding an office of trust or profit under the Confederate States shall be appointed an elector.
+but no Senator or Representative, or person holding an office of trust or profit under the Confederate States, shall be appointed an elector.

 (3).
 The electors shall meet in their respective States and vote by ballot for President and Vice President, one of whom, at least, shall